 GDP Deflator in Ireland decreased to 100.24 points in the first quarter of 2021 from 104.30 points in the fourth quarter of 2020. source: Central Bank of Ireland

 GDP Deflator in Ireland averaged 85.53 points from 1995 until 2021, reaching an all time high of 105.21 points in the first quarter of 2020 and a record low of 56.90 points in the third quarter of 1995.
 This page provides the latest reported value for - Ireland GDP Deflator - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Ireland GDP Deflator - values, historical data and charts - was last updated on August of 2021.

-GDP Deflator in Ireland is expected to be 104.00 Index Points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate GDP Deflator in Ireland to stand at 105.00 in 12 months time.
-In the long-term, the Ireland GDP Deflator is projected to trend around 109.00 Index Points in 2020, according to our econometric models.
+GDP Deflator in Ireland is expected to be 101.25 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Ireland GDP Deflator is projected to trend around 107.24 points in 2022 and 109.17 points in 2023, according to our econometric models.